StellarSajjid23/ForensicBox/README.md

 > A Professional Python-Based Cybersecurity Investigation and Digital Forensics Toolkit

-ForensicBox is a modular security toolkit developed for cybersecurity students, SOC analysts, and digital forensics learners.
+ForensicBox is a Modular Security Toolkit Developed for Cybersecurity Students, SOC Analysts, and Digital Forensics Learners.
-This project combines multiple practical security analysis tools into one professional-grade Python repository.
+This Project Combines Multiple Practical Security Analysis Tools into One Professional-Grade Python Repository.

 ---